timwilliate/engineering-blog/_posts/2015-08-11-simple-spray.md

 The *path* operation allows us to name a route, and the tilde operator allows you to chain things together (it's a common usage in the Spray libraries).
 In theory http://localhost:8080/stuff should show us our new message.
-But instead we still see the *I'm stupid* message.
+But instead we still see the *I exist!* message.

 What's going on is Spray goes down the list one by one until it finds a ***complete***.
 Since the root has a *get* on it, it resolves that